hackclub/midnight/LOGIN_PAGE_API_DOCUMENTATION.md

-# Login Page API Documentation
+# Login & Admin API Documentation

-This document describes how the `/login` page interacts with the backend API endpoints, including the data it sends and receives.
+This document describes how the `/login` and `/admin` pages interact with the backend API endpoints, including the data they send and receive.

 ## Overview

+### Login Page (`/login`)
 The login page (`/Users/leafd/HackClub/midnight/lark-ui/src/routes/login/+page.svelte`) is a comprehensive authentication and project management interface that handles:

 1. **Authentication Flow**: Email-based OTP authentication